LSeu-Open/Cellpose_Gradio/README.md

 # Cellpose-Gradio

-I created this app in response to non-experts' struggles with Cellpose's complex installation process, aiming to provide a more accessible solution.
+In response to non-experts' struggles with Cellpose's complex installation process, I created this app to provide a more accessible solution.

-The **Cellpose-Gradio App** is a modern, user-friendly interface build on the popular **Cellpose library**, making its powerful cell segmentation capabilities accessible to non-experts.
-By wrapping the complexity of Cellpose within a streamlined **Gradio app**, users without extensive programming knowledge can easily :
+The ***Cellpose-Gradio App*** is a modern, user-friendly interface built on the popular **Cellpose library**, making its powerful cell segmentation capabilities available to users without extensive technical expertise.
+By encapsulating the complexity of Cellpose within an intuitive **Gradio app**, users can easily:

 * upload images.
 * select from pre-trained models.